kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0048 Registration and marking requirements for small unmanned aircraft.md

 [Link to an extension of the above amendment published at 86 FR 13629, Mar.
 10, 2021.](https://www.ecfr.gov/cgi-bin/text-idx?SID=0e02dee3f6c4b30a48b6fb3245ee6778&mc=true&node=20210310y1.1)

-\(a\) The fee for issuing or renewing a Certificate of Aircraft Registration for aircraft registered in accordance with §48.100(a) is \$5.00 per aircraft.
+\(a\) The fee for issuing or renewing a Certificate of Aircraft Registration for aircraft registered in accordance with [[Volume 1/C Aircraft/0048 Registration and marking requirements for small unmanned aircraft.md#§48.100   Application.|§48.100]](a) is \$5.00 per aircraft.

-\(b\) The fee for issuing or renewing a Certificate of Aircraft Registration for aircraft registered in accordance with §48.100(b) is \$5.00 per certificate.
+\(b\) The fee for issuing or renewing a Certificate of Aircraft Registration for aircraft registered in accordance with [[Volume 1/C Aircraft/0048 Registration and marking requirements for small unmanned aircraft.md#§48.100   Application.|§48.100]](b) is \$5.00 per certificate.

 \(c\) Each application for and renewal of a Certificate of Aircraft Registration must be accompanied by the fee described in paragraphs (a) and (b), as applicable, paid to the Federal Aviation Administration through the web-based aircraft registration system, or in another manner if prescribed by the Administrator.